pranigopu/mastersProject/NOTES.md

 - $y$: Output indicating whether or not $\tilde{x} \in C$ (1 if yes, 0 if no)

 Note that each hypothesis $h$ represents an assumption about the sample space from which $\tilde{x}$ is drawn, and remember that each hypothesis is - in essence - a concept whose extension is proposed to be the sample space. $C$, however, is more specific concept that may be a subset of one of the hypotheses.

+## Overfitting
+### "Zero frequency problem" or "Sparse data problem"
+The MLE of predictive posterior distribution (PPD) can perform poorly if the sample size is small (since unrepresentative samples are more likely the smaller the samples are).
+Zero frequency problem is when estimation of frequency (of some variable's occurrence in general, beyond what has been observed) is zero due to zero observed instances.

+_Why is this a problem?_

+Because this problem makes us assign certainty (absolute impossibility, in this case) to enumeration-based induction.
+Enumeration cannot lead to certainty in induction, only probabilities; hence, it is misleading to assign certainty to something (a prediction or an estimation) that is not certain.

+_Why is this problem relevant?_

+_How to solve this problem?_

+## Naive Bayes classifiers

+To be continued...